-There was a slight decrease in the number of pay arrangements for February, compared to the prior month, and a continuing of the downward trend, suggesting that more customers are able to pay their outstanding current balances.
+There was a slight increase in the number of pay arrangements for April, compared to the prior month, but a generally-downward trend, suggesting that more customers are able to pay their outstanding current balances.

 Staff continues to make efforts, in talking to customers, to identify those who have a need and to make payment arrangements.
 Staff has met with customers by appointment in order to assist with setting up online payments.